Quantum heuristic algorithm for traveling salesman problem: Introduction

 We instead consider a classical heuristic algorithm which is adapted to the circumstance: The tours along the cost $c$ are distributed, close to a normal distribution with the average $\bar{c}$ and the standard deviation $\Delta c$ in the limit of the large number of cities, $n \rightarrow \infty$.
 This circumstance has commonly been considered in the literatures \cite{Applegate06,Hogg00}.
-(The statistical information can easily be estimated by sampling a small number of tours.)
+(The statistical information can easily be estimated by sampling a small number of tours \cite{Beardwood59,Burgess89}.)
 Taking an approximate solution to be a tour whose cost is less than $\Delta c$, the probability $f$ of finding a solution is asymptotically given,

 Then the classical heuristic algorithm is following: Query $1/f$ tours that are randomly chosen and find the cheapest one among those tours.
-Then one solution is ``likely'' to be found within $O(1/f)$ number of queries.
+Then one solution is {\em likely} to be found in ${\cal O}(1/f)$ queries.
 Note that this classical heuristic algorithm is much faster than the exact quantum algorithm by removing the logarithm in the exponent.

-In this paper, we propose a quantum heuristic algorithm for the TSP by generalizing Grover operation.
+In this paper, we propose a quantum heuristic algorithm for TSP by generalizing Grover operation.
 Sufficient conditions are derived under which the algorithm can greatly enhance the probability of finding approximate tours with the cheapest costs, reaching almost to unity.
 These conditions are characterized by statistical properties of tour costs and shown to be automatically satisfied in the large number limit of cities.
-The present quantum heuristic algorithm is shown to work in $O(1/\sqrt{f})$ queries, a quadratic speed up of the classical heuristic algorithm with its order $O(1/f)$ in Eq.~(\ref{eq:chap}).
+The present quantum heuristic algorithm is shown to work in ${\cal O}(1/\sqrt{f})$ queries, a quadratic speed up of the classical heuristic algorithm with its order ${\cal O}(1/f)$ in Eq.~(\ref{eq:chap}).